AmirRezaSobhdel/SimpleSearchEngine/README.md

 ### Logic

 tokens and their postingLists are stored **Distributedly** in hashmaps and these hashmaps are stored in files.
-I store all tokens in a single hashmap and store it in a single file but to reduce the **IO operation time** I distributed the tokens in hashmaps that each own a file.
+I could store all tokens in a single hashmap and then store it in a single file but to reduce the **IO operation time** I distributed the tokens in hashmaps that each own a file.

 **for example** :